kevintruong/til/Heap Memory Allocation.md

 	if (!result) return NULL;

-// If we're using new memory pages just allocated from the system with sbrk
+// If we're using new memory pages
+// just allocated from the system by calling sbrk
 // then they will be zero so zero-ing out is unnecessary,

 	memset(result, 0, total);